-A. Since its inception in 2007, FICER has given out grants to 13 research projects and various scientific meetings totaling $4.6 million.
-Internationally known climate scientists Dr. David Keith of University of Calgary and Dr. Ken Caldeira of the Carnegie Institution select projects that receive support from the fund.
+A. Since its inception in 2007, FICER has given out grants to 13 research projects and various scientific meetings totaling $8.5 million.
+Internationally known climate scientists Dr. David Keith of Harvard University, formerly of the University of Calgary, and Dr. Ken Caldeira of the Carnegie Institution for Science select projects that receive support from the fund.
 While Mr. Gates provides input from time to time on the fund, Drs.
 Keith and Caldera make final decisions on projects.

 Q. Who and what research does the fund support?

 A. The fund supports a wide range of projects such as: